straw-hat-labs/straw_hat_map/README.md

 `StrawHat.Map` requires an Ecto repository with `Geo.PostGIS.Extension` extension enabled.

-First you need to create or extend your current PostgreSQL types:
+You need to create or extend your current PostgreSQL types:

 ```elixir
 Postgrex.Types.define(